 High-risk areas in China are train and bus stations, city and long-distance buses (especially sleeper buses), hard-seat train carriages and public toilets.

 Women should avoid travelling solo.
 Even in Běijīng, single women taking taxis have been taken to remote areas and robbed by taxi drivers.

 If something of yours is stolen, report it immediately to the nearest Foreign Affairs Branch of the Public Security Bureau (PSB; 公安局; Gōng’ānjú).
 Staff will ask you to fill in a loss report before investigating the case.

 A loss report is crucial so you can claim compensation if you have travel insurance.
-Be prepared to spend many hours, perhaps even several days, organising it.
+Be prepared to spend many hours, perhaps even several days, organizing it.
 Make a copy of your passport in case of loss or theft.

-Watch out for any solicitations to go to teahouses or expensive cafes in cities such as Shanghai as you could be left with a huge bill.
+Watch out for the any solicitations to go to teahouses or expensive cafes in cities such as Shanghai as you could be left with a huge bill.

 Watch out for itinerant monks asking for donations to their temple as a fair number are bogus.
 If you wish to donate to a temple, visit the temple and do so there.

 Be alert at all times if you decide to change money or buy tickets (such as train tickets) on the black market, which we can’t recommend.

 Always be alert when buying unpriced goods (which is a lot of the time): foreigners are frequently ripped off.
 Always examine your restaurant bill carefully for hidden extras and if paying by credit card ensure there are no extra charges.